tearflake/symp-intro/docs/symp.md

 ## 3. informative example

 Here, we bring a composite example of a simplistic calculator with its own user interface.
 The purpose of this example is not to give a comprehensive explanation about how Symp works, but to exhibit a representative form of a Symp application.
-A reader more interested in Symp may return to this example after completing the reading of the whole documentation.
+A reader more interested in Symp may return to this example after completing reading the entire documentation.
 The example is called "Three-Mind Calculator" because it is using all of the three available computation models in Symp to produce new values.

 We start our exposure with the user interface: